GoogleCloudPlatform/cloud-sql-proxy/README.md

 For users migrating from v1, see the [Migration Guide](migration-guide).
 The [v1 README][v1 readme] is still available.

+NOTE: The proxy does not configure the network between the VM it's running on and the Cloud SQL instance.
+You MUST ensure the proxy can reach your Cloud SQL instance, either by deploying it in a VPC that has access to your Private IP instance, or by configuring Public IP.

 [cloud monitoring]: https://cloud.google.com/monitoring
 [cloud trace]: https://cloud.google.com/trace
 [prometheus]: https://prometheus.io/